 Some known risk factors for ulcerative colitis include:

 - Age: Ulcerative colitis can affect people at any age but is more common at 15–30 years of age.

-- Ethnicity: White people have a higher risk of developing the condition, as do those of Ashkenazi Jewish descent.
+- Ethnicity: White people and those of Ashkenazi Jewish descent have a higher risk of developing the condition.

-- Genetics: Although recent studies have identified certain genes that may play a role in ulcerative colitis, the link is unclear due to the role of environmental factors.
+- Genetics: Although recent studies have identified specific genes that may play a role in ulcerative colitis, the link is unclear due to the role of environmental factors.

 A doctor will ask about a person’s symptoms and medical history.
 They will also ask whether any close relatives have had ulcerative colitis, IBD, or Crohn’s disease.

-They will also check for signs of anemia, or low levels of iron in the blood, and tenderness around the abdomen.
+They will also check for signs of anemia, or low iron levels in the blood, and tenderness around the abdomen.

 Several tests can help rule out other possible conditions and diseases, including Crohn’s disease, infection, and irritable bowel syndrome.

 - stool tests